 Though it takes a lot of time to research and build customer personas, the payoff makes it all worthwhile.
 Switching to persona marketing makes it easier to focus your marketing budget and resources on providing valuable content to your prospective customers.

 Understanding the customers’ desires, habits, pain points, and other things can help you influence their purchase decisions.
-Building a persona of a typical customer helps understand what they want from you as a business, giving you the power to connect with them more effectively in your marketing campaigns.
+Building a persona of a typical customer helps them understand what they want from you as a business, giving you the power to connect with them more effectively in your marketing campaigns.